 which is affine in $\bpi$.
 We may take $\ba(\bR) = (-\varphi(R_i))_{1 \leq i \leq n}$ and $b(m) = \varphi(m)$ which are Lebesgue measurable in $\bR$ and $m$ respectively.

-\begin{theorem} [Characterization II] Let $n \geq 2$ and let $g: \cA_n \rightarrow \R$ be (jointly) Lebesgue measurable. \begin{itemize} \item[(i)] $g$ is a gap function with a Lebesgue measurable generator if and only if it satisfies \ref{D2} and \ref{D4}.
+\begin{theorem} [Characterization II] Let $n \geq 2$ and let $g: \cD_n \rightarrow \R$ be (jointly) Lebesgue measurable. \begin{itemize} \item[(i)] $g$ is a gap function with a Lebesgue measurable generator if and only if it satisfies \ref{D2} and \ref{D4}.
 In this case, the generator $\varphi$ (which is unique up to an affine function by Lemma \ref{lem:generator.uniqueness}) is concave if and only if \ref{D1} holds. \item[(ii)] $g$ satisfies \ref{D2}--\ref{D4} if and only if $g = c \Gamma$ for some $c \in \R$.
 In this case, $c \geq 0$ if and only if \ref{D1} holds. \end{itemize} \end{theorem}

 Despite the importance of Jensen's inequality, we have not been able to locate axiomatic characterizations of its {\it gap} in the literature.
-Before proving Theorem \ref{thm:characterization.Jensen}, we compare it with known results about the {\it quasiarithmetic mean} of which the exponential mean in \eqref{eqn:egr.small.r} is a member.
-For further details, see \cite[Chapter 5]{leinster2021entropy} and \cite[Chapter 4]{GMM09}.
+Before proving Theorem \ref{thm:characterization.Jensen}, we compare it with known results about the {\it quasiarithmetic mean} of which the {\it exponential mean} (also called the (weighted) {\it log--sum--exp} in machine learning)